Tech dealmaking drive continues, and takes new shape, in 2016.

 Business is moving into the virtual world as more and more data is transmitted over the internet, and cloud computing, social networking and mobile devices become more prevalent.

-Overall, we have identified three trends with a significant impact on the role and importance of information security:
+Overall, we’ve identified three trends with a significant impact on the role and importance of information security:

 - Physical boundaries are disappearing as more business data is transmitted over the internet